ExaFEL/docs/index.md

 <br/>

 ## Getting started
-  - [Software installation](psana-cctbx-install): steps for performing the installation of the data analysis software pipeline.
+  - [Software installation with PSANA-1](psana-cctbx-install): steps for performing the installation of the data analysis software pipeline.
+   - [Software installation with PSANA-2](psana2-cctbx-install): Steps for installing CCTBX with PSANA-2 on Cori PII
   - Software build tests: Test routines to ensure the data analysis software pipeline has been successfully built.
 Currently in progress.

 <br/>